bump-sh/cli/README.md

 ```

 - Edit your `openapi-definition.json` file in your favorite text editor
-- Watch the live preview being updated each time your save your file!
+- Watch the live preview being updated each time you save your file.

 > You can create as many previews as you like without being authenticated.
 This is a **free and unlimited service**.
 {: .info}